supermario/oak/README.md

 :warning: Oak is in an experimental stage

-**Oak is a server-side application framework + full-stack toolkit for using Haskell and Elm**
+**Oak is a minimal server-side application framework inspired by Elm and The Elm Architecture**

 See [motivations](docs/motivations.md) for comparisons with other approaches.